 Running a Student-Led Conference

-We started with my son who is in kindergarten.
+We started with my son who was in kindergarten.
 They had practice at school before the student-led conferences took place, so they already had an idea of what they were supposed to do.

 When all of the paper documentation was reviewed, they had the chance to take us to different parts of the room where different activities were set up.
-We got to see how they practice sight words, worked on math, iPads were set up to look at Class Dojo and SeeSaw, and then they were able to get out Chromebooks and show us the different programs that they use on there.
+We got to see how they practiced sight words and worked on math, iPads were set up to look at Class Dojo and SeeSaw, and then they were able to get out Chromebooks and show us the different programs that they use on there.

 There was an option to sign up for a one-on-one conference with the teacher, but only if you had further questions or concerns that were not answered at that time.